Rockhampton Botanic Gardens: History

 The Murray Lagoon was Rockhampton's original bathing spot.
 Edgar introduced a diving pontoon and sand to create a beach like atmosphere on the banks of the lagoon.
-He used bamboo stands to separate the male and female bathing areas and the original rules and regulations restricted the hours of use at the discretion of the trustees.
+He used bamboo stands to separate the male and female bathing areas, and the original rules and regulations restricted the hours of use at the discretion of the trustees.
 The Murray Lagoon in the Botanic Gardens was a popular picnic area for the Rockhampton district in the late nineteenth century.
 The Lagoon provided the necessary water to the gardens and was also part of a broader lagoon system that constituted the original water supply for the city of Rockhampton.

 In 1905 the deed of grant for the reserve was issued to the Rockhampton City Council.
 The reserve was enlarged to 197 acres.
-By this time Richard Simmons had assumed the role of curator of the gardens and set out to bring more of the land under cultivation.
+By this time Richard Simmons had assumed the role of curator of the gardens and set out to bring the land under cultivation.
 During his time at the helm, a children's playground, zoo, bandstand and kiosk were added to the recreational facilities available in the gardens.

 The kiosk was erected in 1911 and opened on New Year's Day 1912.
-Rockhampton City Council's chief engineer, Mr G Pennycuick, designed the octagonal shaped building.
+Rockhampton City Council's chief engineer, Mr G Pennycuick, designed the octagonally shaped building.
 At a cost of £340, it was open on five sides with two rooms at the rear, the ladies' dressing room and a kitchen/storeroom.
 A small cupola and a number of decorative gables surmounted the roof.
 In 1966, the kiosk underwent modifications that included the removal of the roof decorations and the addition of an amenity block for the gardens.
 Further modifications in 1997, upgraded the catering facilities of the kiosk.

 The Queensland Department of Agriculture and Stock financially supported the gardens with an annual grant of between £300 and £500.
 This was supplemented by annual subscriptions to the Botanic Gardens trust and nursery sales.
 Simmons's experience as a local nurseryman prior to his appointment as the curator was crucial in maintaining the flow of funds for the gardens.
-Catalogues of available plants were distributed on a regular basis and orders were taken from throughout the central Queensland area as well as far afield as the Singapore Botanic Gardens.
+Catalogues of available plants were distributed on a regular basis and orders were taken from throughout the central Queensland area as well as from far afield as the Singapore Botanic Gardens.
 Links to the international botanic gardens network were maintained.